 - Frame wraps: if you wrap the frames heavily, they will take longer to freeze.

 - Condition of moth eggs: are they full of water or are they beginning to dehydrate?

 - Mass of freezer contents: if lots of frozen goods are in there, the new additions will freeze faster.

 I’m sure you can think of others.
 But as you can see, it would be impossible to calculate all the influences.
 Instead, we write guidelines that work for most people most of the time.
 Are they failsafe?
 Of course not.

-But remember, that is my freezer.
+But my freezer is a big, deep chest freezer with lots of frozen stuff in it.
 Yours will be different.
 If you think the freezing was sufficient to damage the wax moths eggs, you are good to go.
-If not, leave them in longer.
-Freeze them until you are happy.
+If not, leave them in longer: f Freeze them until they are hard.
 Freezing them longer won’t hurt anything at all.